Corporate Tax UAE

 Three major developments make voluntary disclosure an urgent priority for UAE businesses this year:

-1. The New Penalty Regime (Effective 14 April 2026)
+1. The New Penalty Regime (In Effect from 14 April 2026)

 For example, if your business has an AED 100,000 corporate tax understatement and you file a voluntary disclosure six months after the due date, your penalty would be: